jamielob/reloader/packages/reloader/README.md

 ##Possible Refresh Modes

 ###Refresh instantly
-This is the same as default behaviour in Meteor.
-Code updates are refreshed immeidately.
+This is the same as default behaviour in Meteor with code updates being refreshed immeidately.
+The only improvement/difference is that the app's splash screen is displayed during the refresh.

+`Reloader.refreshInstantly = true;`

 ###Refresh on resume
 Code updates are downloaded in the background while the app is open, but aren't applied until the app is resumed.
 Resuming occurs when the app is put into background and then re-opened.
 For example, during multi-tasking.
+The splash screen is held until the app as been refreshed.

+`Reloader.refreshOnResume = true;`

 ###Refresh on cold start
 Code updates are downloaded in the background while the app is open, but aren't applied until the app is fully closed and then re-opened.
-This could be trhough user action or by the phone closing the app in the background because it has been idle for a while or taking up memory.
+This could be through user action or by the phone closing the app in the background because it has been idle for a while or taking up memory.
+The splash screen is held until the app as been refreshed.

+`Reloader.refreshOnStart = true;`